itskanny/annolab-ui/README.md

 `cd path\to\folder\annolab-ui`

 Then we need to install all required dependencies for the project.
-For that run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` `yarn install`
+For that run 1-`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` and then run 2-`yarn install`

 This command will install all dependencies and then you can start development server by using